 What Go Got Right and Wrong: A Thoughtful Look Back

-Why Go Exists in the First Place
+Why Go Exists at All

-- Inconsistent tooling and formatting across teams
+- Formatting and style inconsistency across large teams

 What Go Got Right